 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.

-The following material adjustments detected as a result of audit procedures were corrected by management: journal entries related to the Milk River Drain.
+We did not detect any misstatements as a result of audit procedures.